 Home Security Tips That Undermine Burglar Attempts of Penetrating Your Home

 Burglaries of residential properties account for about 74 percent of burglary offenses.
 Homeowners across the globe have lost billions of assets through burglary.
-This should be enough reason for you to beef up the security of your home.
+This should be enough reason for you to beef up the security of your home and look into monitored alarm systems.
 The good news is that the rate of break-ins is generally decreasing.
 However, this is thanks to the efforts that homeowners are putting to keep their properties safe.
 Do not be left behind is the only option that burglars have been left with since other homeowners are doing something about reinforcing their homes.

 There is a lot you can do to make your home inaccessible by burglars.

 1. Night vision Security Cameras keep things alert

 Security cameras have been identified as one of the best ways to reduce break-ins.
 The exciting part about this discovery is that burglars themselves claim that security cameras have contributed immensely to them deterring crime.
 Burglars would instead attack a property that doesn’t have security cameras.
 Burglars know that the cameras will record their wrongdoing.
 Knowing that their behavior is checked, and there is no way that they will get away with crime, they get discouraged.

 Investing in quality security cameras (especially night vision cameras) is one of the best investments you can make to protect your home.

 2. Use lighting on every possible entrance path for night alert